llippens/louislippens/content/research.Rmd

 - In our contextual study of hiring discrimination (published in <a href="https://doi.org/10.1016/j.labeco.2023.102453" target = "_blank">Labour Economics</a>), we empirically test theoretically linked moderators of discrimination.
 We observe a distinct role of the organisation in shaping hiring discrimination, with ethnic minorities facing less discrimination when applying to non-profits or large organisations.
 We also find some evidence that hiring discrimination increases in jobs with more colleague interaction or less labour shortage.

-## Selected work
+## Selected works
 Below is a selection of my research.
-The full overview is available from my <a href="https://scholar.google.com/citations?hl=en&user=N5hW-KgAAAAJ" target="_blank">Google Scholar</a> profile.
+The full overview is available on my <a href="https://scholar.google.com/citations?hl=en&user=N5hW-KgAAAAJ" target="_blank">Google Scholar</a> page.
+You can consult the abstract of a given study by clicking the citation text.
+More details are also available on my <a href="https://www.researchgate.net/profile/Louis-Lippens" target="_blank">ResearchGate</a> or <a href="https://orcid.org/0000-0001-7840-2753" target="_blank">ORCID</a> pages.

 ### Publications in international peer-reviewed journals
 {{< details summary="'How do employers view applicants with and without children?' with Morien El Haj, Axana Dalle, and Stijn Baert (2025). **Journal of Marriage and Family**. [[published version](https://doi.org/10.1111/jomf.70008)]" >}}